Ashwin-7265/Ashwin-7265/README.md

 # About Me

-I'm a **Third Year Computer Science and Engineering student** with a strong interest in **Data Science, Machine Learning, Artificial Intelligence, and Business Intelligence**.
+I'm a **Final Year Computer Science and Engineering student** with a strong interest in **Data Science, Machine Learning, Artificial Intelligence, and Business Intelligence**.

 I enjoy the full data lifecycle — from data cleaning and exploratory data analysis (EDA) to building predictive models and communicating insights through clean, well-designed dashboards and visualizations.